traderjoe-xyz/joe-tokenlists/README.md

 #### Criteria
 The JOE team will continue to maintain the list for quality control.
 Some rough guidelines:
-- Contract should be verified on `snowtrace.io`.
+- Contract should be verified on block explorers e.g. `snowtrace.io`, `arbiscan.io`
 - New tokens will be accepted on case by case basis.
 Pls contact `BD` team via discord.
 - Token should have established liquidity, a good number of liquidity providers, and 15 day volume.